-Over the course of the webinar series, we will conduct a survey to capture the perspectives of participants on both the knowledge gaps and areas that are important to help country or regional stakeholders design SHP policies for migrant communities.
-The outcome of the survey will be shared among participants and incorporated in the report to inform discussion on potential actions that can be undertaken collaboratively to improve SHP of migrant communities.
-The survey outcomes will also help P4H collaborative actions including follow-up studies and designing tools to translate knowledge into policy as feasible.
+Throughout the webinar series, we will survey to capture the perspectives of participants on both the knowledge gaps and areas that are important to help country or regional stakeholders design SHP policies for migrant communities.
+The survey outcome will be shared among participants and incorporated in the report to inform discussion on potential actions that can be undertaken collaboratively to improve the SHP of migrant communities.
+The survey outcomes will also help P4H collaborative actions, including follow-up studies and designing tools to translate knowledge into policy as feasible.